Filter dashboards and charts

 Procedure

-1. Configure the chart: On the chart editing page, configure the time range, Logstore, and a query statement that contains the variable.
+1. Configure the chart.
+In the chart editing page, configure the time range, Logstore, and a query statement that includes the variable.

-2. Configure variable replacement: On the right side of the chart editing page, click Variable replacement.
-In the Variable replacement dialog box, add selectable values for the slow_query variable, as shown in the following figure.
+2. Configure variable replacement.
+On the right side of the chart editing page, click Variable Replacement.
+In the Variable Replacement dialog box, add values for the slow_query variable.